cmintert/Abyssal_TTRPG/Abyssal.md

 up once more before he has seen proper stationary medical support, which removes all serious injuries.

-The first mark will cause another serious wound, handled like the first one.
+The first reduction to PhE will cause another serious wound, handled like the first one.

 # Space Vessel Rules